esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 ---

-In this episode we will discuss and learn about challenges that arise when applying agile principles to research projects.
-While some of the agile [values](https://agilemanifesto.org/) and [principles](https://agilemanifesto.org/principles.html) go hand in hand with the traditional way of doing academic research, others will require an investment of the team to change their way of working.
+In this episode we will discuss and learn about challenges that arise when applying Agile principles to research projects.
+While some of the Agile [values](https://agilemanifesto.org/) and [principles](https://agilemanifesto.org/principles.html) go hand in hand with the traditional way of doing academic research, others will require an investment of the team to change their way of working.

 --------------------------------------------------------
 # Challenges
 > ## Discussion
-> What are the challenges for an agile way of working that are specific to research?
+> What are the challenges for an Agile way of working that are specific to research?
 > These might be challenges that are more generic to doing teamwork in research,
 > instead of just the Agile way of working.
 {: .discussion}